Background pattern

 Frequency - Very rare: may affect up to 1 in 10,000 people

-• Reduced ability to eliminate fats (fatty acid overload syndrome) associated with a sudden and severe worsening of the patient's medical condition.
-The following symptoms of fatty acid overload syndrome are usually reversible when the infusion of the lipid emulsion is stopped:
+• Reduced ability to eliminate lipids (fat overload syndrome) associated with a sudden and severe worsening of the patient's medical condition.
+The following symptoms of fat overload syndrome are usually reversible when the lipid emulsion infusion is stopped:

 • Fever.

-• Decreased red blood cells, which may cause pale skin and produce weakness or difficulty breathing (anemia).
+• Decreased red blood cells, which can cause pale skin and weakness or difficulty breathing (anemia).

-• Low white blood cell count, which may increase the risk of infection (leucopenia).
+• Low white blood cell count, which can increase the risk of infection (leucopenia).

-• Low platelet count, which may increase the risk of bleeding and/or hemorrhage (thrombocytopenia).
+• Low platelet count, which can increase the risk of bruising and/or bleeding (thrombocytopenia).

-• Elevated levels of fats in the blood (hyperlipidemia).
+• High levels of fat in the blood (hyperlipidemia).

-• Fatty liver filtration (hepatomegaly).
+• Fatty infiltration of the liver (hepatomegaly).

 • Worsening of liver function.

-• Central nervous system manifestations (e.g. coma).
+• Central nervous system manifestations (e.g., coma).

 • Allergic reactions.

-• Abnormal blood test results for liver function.
+• Abnormal blood tests for liver function.

 • Problems with bile elimination (cholestasis).

-• Enlarged liver (hepatomegaly).
+• Increased liver size (hepatomegaly).

 • Liver diseases associated with parenteral nutrition (see "Warnings and precautions" in section 2).